 What is a Hot Spot on an Aerodromes?

 Not a cafe, but a safety zone!
 On an aerodrome (airport), a hot spot is a location with a higher risk of collisions between planes or runway incursions.
 At this point, the concept of Hot Spot emerged.
 The term Hot Spot is defined by ICAO (ICAO Doc 9870, Manual on the Prevention of Runway Incursions) as follows.
-“A location on an aerodrome movement area with a history or potential risk of collision or runway incursion, and where heightened attention by pilots/drivers is necessary”
+“A location on an aerodrome movement area with a history or potential risk of collision or runway incursion, and where heightened attention by pilots/drivers is necessary.”

-Therefore, the concept of Hot Spot is extremely important to ensure safety and prevent possible collusions in airport operations.
+Therefore, the concept of Hot Spot is extremely important to ensure safety and prevent possible collisions in airport operations.
 Hot-Spot points can be announced by the relevant airport authority or civil aviation authority by publishing them in the documents.

 Sharpened Focus for Safety